 Build management should not be skipped during the development of a program.
 Not only does it keep the entire process organized, but it also ensures the final product will be up to the customer’s expectations.

-Build management is crucial for making software.
+Build management tools are crucial for developing software.
 It keeps everything organized and ensures the final product meets customer expectations.
 Skipping it is like missing a key step—things might go wrong.
 It’s not just about order; it’s a commitment to delivering a great product.
 It checks for issues, making sure everything works well.
 It’s also about constantly improving each part, so the software keeps getting better.
 Ignoring build management might seem easy now, but it’s like missing a smart investment for the future.
 In the end, build management isn’t just a step; it’s making sure the software turns out really good.